betinacosta/scrapy-klein-tutorial/README.md

 ## Special Thanks

-- Python Brasil for giving me this amazing opportunity;
+- Python Brasil and PyCon Colombia for giving me the amazing opportunity of presenting this tutorial;
 - [@lipemorais](https://github.com/lipemorais/) for the emocional support for the second year in a row <3

 # Desenvolvendo um Crawler API com Scrapy e Klein